Titantek/ada-outlier-datastory/content.md

 </div>

 First, the diagonal that represents links staying in the same category has bigger values compared to the lines or columns in general.
 Then, we can observe that the brighter columns are the ones from Science, Geography and Countries.
 It means that a higher proportion of links lead to those categories.
-For science and geography, it makes sense as these are the most represented categories as we have seen previously.
+For Science and Geography, it makes sense as these are the most represented categories as we have seen previously.
 On the other hand, it seems very easy to reach articles from the Countries category: 23% of the links lead to it!
-It seems logical as for many articles, a location is mentioned (place of discovery or birth, where an event took place, etc), including the country.
-Science articles are the ones linking out the least to other categories, with only 41% of links going elsewhere than in science articles.
+It seems logical as for many articles, a location is mentioned (place of discovery or birth, where an event took place, etc.), including the country.
+Science articles are the ones linking to other categories the least, with only 41% of links going elsewhere than to science articles.

 <div class="chat">